volab/IoT_EPS/_1_userDoc/source/softDev.rst

 The Web world
 ====================================================================================================
 Server event (HTTP GET requests).
-They are mapped to C functions (CServerWeb methods)
+They are mapped to callback C functions (CServerWeb methods)

 ============== ===================================================================================
 Event          Binded functions